artsy/README/resources/mobile/learning-group/session-two.md

 </summary>

-The advantage of having the Partner page be a web view is that, if we improve the web view, iOS users see the improved version without having to update their app version.
+**A**: The advantage of having the Partner page be a web view is that, if we improve the web view, iOS users see the improved version without having to update their app version.

 </details>